Automattic/super-cool-ad-inserter-plugin/readme.txt

 == Description ==

 This WordPress plugin gives site administrators a way to insert widgets such as ads, newsletter signups, or calls to action into posts at set intervals.
-This setting can be overriden on a per-post basis.
+This setting can be overridden on a per-post basis.

 == Installation ==